galaxyproject/training-material/topics/proteomics/tutorials/proteome_annotation/tutorial.md

 # Visualize EBC proteome on biological pathways (using Reactome)

-The 157 proteins identified in EBC samples are now mapped to biological pathways and visualized via the web service of Reactome, an open access, manually curated and peer-reviewed human pathway database that aims to provide intuitive bioinformatics tools for the visualization, interpretation and analysis of pathway knowledge.
+The 157 proteins identified in EBC samples are now mapped to biological pathways and visualized via the web service of Reactome {% cite croft2013reactome %}, an open access, manually curated and peer-reviewed human pathway database that aims to provide intuitive bioinformatics tools for the visualization, interpretation and analysis of pathway knowledge.